GoogleChrome/web-vitals/README.md

 ## Build options

-The `web-vitals` package includes builds for the "standard", "attribution", and "base+polyfill" ([deprecated](https://github.com/GoogleChrome/web-vitals/issues/238)) builds, as well as different formats of each to allow developers to choose the format that best meets their needs or integrates with their architecture.
+The `web-vitals` package includes builds for the "standard" and "attribution" builds, as well as different formats of each to allow developers to choose the format that best meets their needs or integrates with their architecture.

 The following table lists all the builds distributed with the `web-vitals` package on npm.